Find the BACK of the charcoal bag.

 The stitch is called a “101 Single-Thread Chain Stitch.”

-In general, this type of stitching is considered insecure as each loop is dependent on the subsequent loops.
+This type of stitching is considered insecure as each loop is dependent on the subsequent loops.

 Meaning, if a single thread fails, the entire stitch can fail.
-Often this type of stitch is used for “temporary” applications.

-The above factors work well for a bag of charcoal – the stitch is temporary and strong enough to keep the bag closed.
+This works well for a bag of charcoal – the stitch is temporary and strong enough to keep the bag closed.